-PrenatalSAFE® test limits
+PrenatalSAFE® screening test limits

-A non-invasive prenatal test that analyses circulating free fetal DNA isolated from a maternal blood sample is a screening test rather a diagnostic test.
-Although the Prenatal SAFE® test is very accurate, the results are not diagnostic and should be evaluated in the context of the pregnant patient's clinical and family history.
+A non-invasive prenatal test that analyses circulating cell-free fetal DNA isolated from a maternal blood sample is a screening test rather a diagnostic test.
+Although the Prenatal SAFE® screening test is very accurate, the results are not diagnostic and should be evaluated in the context of the pregnant patient's clinical and family history.
 Furthermore, the test is not a substitute for invasive prenatal diagnosis (Villocentesis or Amniocentesis).
 The test was validated on single or twin, monozygotic or dizygotic pregnancies, with at least 10 weeks of gestation.
 The test can not rule out the presence of all fetal chromosomal abnormalities.

 In twin dizygotic pregnancies it is not possible to distinguish the condition of the single fetus or to evaluate the aneuploidy of the sex chromosomes.
 It is, however, possible to find the presence/absence of the Y chromosome.
 If the presence of the Y chromosome is detected, it is not possible to discern if only one or both fetuses are male.
-In pregnancies that started as twins or multiple, followed by the spontaneous abortion of one or more fetuses with reabsorption of the gestational chamber (vanishing twin), free fetal DNA of the aborted fetus may also be present in the maternal blood.
+In pregnancies which started as twins or multiple, followed by the spontaneous abortion of one or more fetuses with reabsorption of the gestational chamber (vanishing twin), cell-free fetal DNA of the aborted fetus may also be present in the maternal blood.
 This could interfere with the quality of the results, causing false positives if the cause of the abortion was due to the presence in the aforementioned fetus of chromosomal aneuploidies affecting one of the investigated chromosomes.
-Likewise, an inconsistency in the results of sex could result (eg male diagnosis, in which the presence of the Y chromosome originates from the aborted fetal DNA).
+Likewise, an inconsistency in the reporting of sex could result (eg male diagnosis, in which the presence of the Y chromosome originates from the aborted fetal DNA).
 The existence of a tumor condition (metastasis) in the pregnant woman could result in false positive test results.
-The test is based on the quantification of the free fetal DNA fragments circulating in the maternal blood, which are of placental origin.
+The test is based on the quantification of the cell-free fetal DNA fragments circulating in the maternal blood, which are of placental origin.
 Therefore, due to conditions of chromosomal mosaicism (frequency: 1-2%), there may be discrepancies in the results (false positive or false negative) that justify the sensitivity and specificity of the test <100%.
 In particular, the test could produce a positive result (aneuploidy detected), but this chromosomal anomaly could be confined to the placenta due to the chromosomal mosaicism, and therefore the fetus could eventually result with normal karyotype to control in invasive prenatal diagnosis (false positive).
 Vice versa, the test could produce a negative result (aneuploidy not detected), but due to the chromosomal mosaicism fetal DNA without aneuploidy could be confined to the placenta, and therefore the fetus could eventually result with aneuploid karyotype to control in invasive prenatal diagnosis (false negative).
 Fetal sex is referred to as masculine or feminine, based on the presence or absence of the Y chromosome, but does not provide information on the presence or absence of the SRY gene.
-Pregnancies with ultrasound findings suggestive of fetal pathology should be studied with other types of prenatal studies, such as the fetal karyotype molecular on chorionic villi or amniotic fluid, in consideration of the higher detection rate.
+Pregnancies with ultrasound findings suggestive of fetal pathology should be studied with other types of prenatal studies, such as the molecular fetal karyotype on chorionic villi or amniotic fluid, in consideration of the higher detection rate.
 There is a possibility of identifying with this test abnormality of the sex chromosomes present in the mother (homogeneous or mosaic) that can interfere with the accuracy of the results concerning the fetal sex chromosomes.
 A result "NEGATIVE - Aneuploidy or undetected structural chromosomal alteration" greatly reduces the chances that the fetus has an aneuploidy or a structural chromosomal alteration at the level of the examined chromosomes, but can not guarantee that the chromosomes are actually normal or that the fetus is healthy.
 This test can not be performed on women who are carriers of aneuploidy.
-For the limits outlined above, in case of a positive result, it is recommended to carry out an interview with a geneticist and confirm the result by analysing the karyotype on amniotic fluid.
+For the limits outlined above, in case of a positive result, it is recommended to carry out an consultation with a geneticist and confirm the result by analysing the karyotype on amniotic fluid.

 The test is also unable to highlight: